Bank of England Base Rate Change

 What is the Bank of England (BoE) Base Rate?

-The BoE Base Rate is the rate of interest that the Bank of England charges banks and building societies when they borrow money.
-As a result it underpins the way that financial institutions obtain funding to provide mortgage and savings products.
-Any change to Base Rate, may impact the interest rates on those products.
+The BoE Base Rate is the rate of interest the Bank of England charges banks and building societies to borrow money.
+This affects the interest rates set by those banks and building societies for their customers.
+Any change to Base Rate, may impact the interest rates on savings and mortgages products.

 What is a Bank of England Rate change?